Savory Waffles

 savory waffles.

 • Eggs.
-Like any other classic waffle batter, this one starts with eggs too.
 Eggs are responsible for the structure of the batter.
 They also add flavor and richness.

 • Milk.
-Add moisture to the waffle batter and acts as a binding agent between eggs and the dry ingredients.
-Whole milk works perfectly for waffle batter.
-You can use plant milk instead of cow’s milk if that is what you prefer.
+Add moisture to the batter and act as a binding agent between eggs and the dry ingredients.
+I prefer using whole or non-fat milk, but non-dairy milk also works.

 • Self-rising flour.
-Skip the expensive pre-made stuff and make your own
+Skip the expensive pre-made stuff and make my homemade self rising flour.

 • Olive oil.
-Adding a little oil to the waffle batter is always a good idea.
-The extra fat ensures the smooth consistency of the batter and results in fluffy waffles.
+I know it sounds a little odd to add oil to the batter, but the extra fat ensures a smooth consistency and fluffier waffles.
 It is also responsible for the crispy exterior.
-If you don’t like the flavor of olive oil, use any neutral-flavored vegetable oil instead.
+If you don’t like the flavor of olive oil, use melted butter.

 • Green onions.
 Adds a pop of green and subtle flavor to the waffles.